How Rent-to-Own Works for Filipino Families

 When we want the best life for our families, then this also involves providing meals three times a day, education for the kids, a vacation every now and then, and a roof above their heads.

-How Does Rent to Own Work
+How Does Rent-to-Own Work

 A lot of Filipinos aspire to get a house they can call their own, yet according to the National Convention on Statistics only about 30% of families in Metro Manila wants to acquire their own house.
 It seems a bit off from what one may expect, yet we have to see the reasons why many do not plan to get a house.

-Almost half of the families in Metro Manila are already home owners, however, the other half do not.
+Almost half of the families in Metro Manila are already homeowners, however, the other half do not.
 What could be stopping them?
-The top reasons next to already owning a house are: no regular employments and have regular employments but cannot afford it.
+The top reasons next to already owning a house are: no regular employment and have regular employment but cannot afford it.
 Simply put, they think they are not financially capable to buy a home.

 When you are renting an apartment or a house, there are a couple of advantages and disadvantages.
 When you need to move, you can do so without worrying about the home you are leaving.
-Whenever something is broken such as clogged toilet and sink, your home owner will be the one to shoulder the costs.
+Whenever something is broken such as clogged toilet and sink, your homeowner will be the one to shoulder the costs.

 For those fancying condos and houses in high-end parts of Manila, you can experience living in these expensive places without having to buy it.
 The rent will be steeper than other places, and you can’t renovate the place since you are just renting.
-You may rent the place for 10 years of more, but you will never own it unless you are renting to own.
+You may rent the place for 10 years or more, but you will never own it unless you are renting to own.

 3 Common Rent-to-Own Scenarios